w3c/i18n-activity/ISSUE_TEMPLATE.md

 Only discuss things here if they are i18n WG internal meta-discussions about the issue.

-If you are starting a new tracker issue that is pending, enter the proposed text of the issue in the place of this paragraph.
+**WHEN CREATING A NEW COMMENT DO IT HERE AND LEAVE THE ABOVE LINES AS THEY ARE** If you are starting a new tracker issue that is pending, enter the proposed text of the issue in the place of this paragraph.
 Unless it's needed to inform a subsequent discussion, it and this paragraph will be deleted when the issue is raised on the issue list of the spec being commented on.
 When raising the issue on the repo of the spec being commented on, add a link to that issue above, where it says 'link'.